gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the Crypto Chunk Handler will receive plain Control Chunks from the SCTP Chunk Handler and ENCRYPT chunks from the Protection Engine.
+In such case, the CRYPTO Chunk Handler will receive plain Control Chunks from the SCTP Chunk Handler and ENCRYPT chunks from the Protection Engine.
 Plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

-When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the Crypto Chunk Handler will receive Control Chunks and Data chunks from the SCTP Chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.
+When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive Control Chunks and Data chunks from the SCTP Chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.